tsai810417/coding-challenge/web.md

 This is the most important attribute of a RESTful system, as it allows for clients to intelligently adapt to changes.

 ##### Caching
+It refers to the constraint that server responses should be labelled as either cacheable or non-cacheable.
+Caching occurs when the client stores previous responses it received from the server, so when the data is needed again, it can save a trip over the network by using the cached data.
+The ability to cache is made possible by the interface constraint of "self-descriptive messages".

 ##### Layered system
 ##### Code on demand